Python-SIP/sip/doc/c_api.rst

         the Python object that wraps the destroyed instance.

+.. c:function:: int sipIsEnumFlag(PyObject *obj)

+    This determines if an object is a sub-class of :py:class:`enum.Flag`.

+    :param obj:
+        the object.
+    :return:
+        a non-zero value if the object is a :py:class:`enum.Flag` sub-class.

 .. c:function:: int sipIsOwnedByPython(sipSimpleWrapper *obj)

     This determines if a wrapped object is currently owned by Python.